1911 Revolution: Views

-Strata and groups
+Society and class

-Many groups supported the 1911 Revolution, including students and intellectuals returning from abroad, as well as participants of revolutionary organizations, overseas Chinese, soldiers of the new army, local gentry, farmers, and others.
+Many groups supported the 1911 Revolution, including students and intellectuals returning from abroad, participants of revolutionary organizations, overseas Chinese, soldiers of the new army, local gentry, and farmers.

 Overseas Chinese

-Assistance from overseas Chinese was important in the 1911 Revolution.
+Assistance from the overseas Chinese was important in the 1911 Revolution.
 In 1894, the first year of the Revive China Society, the first meeting ever held by the group was held in the home of Ho Fon, an overseas Chinese who was the leader of the first Chinese Church of Christ.
-Overseas Chinese supported and actively participated in funding revolutionary activities, especially the Southeast Asian Chinese of Malaya (Singapore and Malaysia).
-Many of these groups were reorganized by Sun, who was referred to as the "father of the Chinese revolution".
+The overseas Chinese supported and actively participated in funding revolutionary activities, especially the Southeast Asian Chinese of British Malaya.
+Many of those groups were reorganized by Sun, who was referred to as the "father of the Chinese revolution".

-Newly-Emerged intellectuals
+Emerging intellectual class

 The Qing government established new schools and encouraged students to study abroad as part of the Self-Strengthening movement.
 Many young people attended the new schools or went abroad to study in places like Japan.
-A new progressive class of intellectuals emerged from those students, who contributed immensely to the 1911 Revolution.
-Besides Sun Yat-sen, key figures in the revolution, such as Huang Xing, Song Jiaoren, Hu Hanmin, Liao Zhongkai, Zhu Zhixin and Wang Jingwei, were all Chinese students in Japan.
-Some were young students like Zou Rong, known for writing Revolutionary Army, a book in which he talked about the extermination of the Manchus for the 260 years of oppression, sorrow, cruelty, and tyranny, and turning the sons and grandsons of Yellow Emperor into George Washingtons.
+A new progressive class of intellectuals emerged from those students and contributed immensely to the 1911 Revolution.
+Besides Sun, key figures in the revolution, such as Huang Xing, Song Jiaoren, Hu Hanmin, Liao Zhongkai, Zhu Zhixin, and Wang Jingwei were all Chinese students in Japan.
+Some were young students like Zou Rong, known for writing Revolutionary Army, a book in which he talked about the extermination of the Manchus for the 260 years of oppression, sorrow, cruelty, and tyranny, and creating new revolutionary Han figures.

-Before 1908, revolutionaries focused on coordinating these organizations in preparation for uprisings they would launch; hence, these groups would provide most of the manpower needed for the overthrow of the Qing Dynasty.
-After the 1911 Revolution, Sun Yat-sen recalled the days of recruiting support for the revolution and said, "The literati were deeply into the search for honors and profits, so they were regarded as having only secondary importance.
+Before 1908, revolutionaries focused on coordinating those organizations in preparation for uprisings they would launch; those these groups would provide most of the manpower needed to overthrow the Qing dynasty.
+After the 1911 Revolution, Sun recalled the days of recruiting support for the revolution and said, "The literati were deeply into the search for honors and profits, so they were regarded as having only secondary importance.
 By contrast, organizations like Sanhehui were able to sow widely the ideas of resisting the Qing and restoring the Ming."